su1yu4n/CTIDH_with_sage/README.md

 This is a PoC implementation of CTIDH-1024 and CTIDH-2048, with the original and our refined group action evaluation.

 It is not meant for direct comparison with the original CTIDH implementation.
+When integrated into the CTIDH, these minor refinements may only improve the performance by **2~4%**.

+But **when allowing parallel, the refined version can be significantly faster than the original**.
+See remarks below. _Not interesting, but it can be useful._

 ## Dependencies